Akshat-260604/fashion-recommendation/README.md

 - **User-Friendly Visualization**: Provides a clear visual representation of the target image alongside its recommended similar items.

 ### Technical Details
 - **Embeddings Storage**: Image embeddings are stored in a CSV file for efficient access and manipulation.
+The embedding file might take up several hours and days in few cases if you're just reliable on your CPU.
+I have done that so I am providing you guys with the embedded file directly - https://drive.google.com/file/d/1_UVUZwprI35G7Wyo5wi2rnquP_ujfjgX/view?usp=sharing
 - **Preprocessing**: Preprocessing steps are already done, and embeddings are directly used for similarity computation.
 - **Model Training**: The VGG16 model was used to generate embeddings for a dataset of fashion images.
 - **Dependencies**: Utilizes libraries such as TensorFlow/Keras, NumPy, Pandas, and Matplotlib for various tasks.

 ### How It Works
-1. **Load Embeddings**: Reads the precomputed embeddings from `image_embeddings.csv`.
+1. **Load Embeddings**: Reads the precomputed embeddings from `image_embeddings.csv` which is uploaded on the above provide gdrive link.
 2. **Select Target Image**: Chooses a target image from the dataset.
 3. **Calculate Similarity**: Computes the cosine similarity between the target image embedding and all other embeddings.
 4. **Recommend Images**: Identifies and displays the top 5 most similar images to the target image.